igorcasmarques/igorcasmarques.github.io/my-story/5-marriage.md

 ## Concepción

-Vero and I got married in the church building of the University ward in Concepción.
+Vero and I got married in the church of the University ward in Concepción.
 The ceremony itself took place in the chapel and was officiated by a justice of the peace (JP).
 Vero had stressed to me how important it was to be punctual because Chilean JPs were notoriously impatient with delays, but she acted against her own advice and arrived half an hour late to our wedding.
 I was freaking out, but luckily our JP didn't seem to mind Vero's tardiness.

 After we were married, the JP left and Vero and I went to the nearby campus of the [University of Concepción](https://en.wikipedia.org/wiki/University_of_Concepci%C3%B3n), her alma mater, to take pictures with a photographer.
 Meanwhile, our guests started on the appetizers in the church building's cultural hall.